serain/serain.github.io/_posts/2018-12-01-effective-security-pipeline.markdown

 ## Recurring Builds for Continuous Security

+Before diving into the meat of the subject, a quick note on why pipelines should run regularly.

-Pipelines are typically run in response to a developer-triggered event, such as pushing code.
+CI pipelines are typically run in response to a developer-triggered event, such as pushing code or opening a merge request.

 But let's assume that an application has reached a stable production state and is no longer under active development; when the developers pushed the last code changes, the pipeline succeeded without any errors and all dependencies were up to date and secure.